ChaithanyaKumarK/expercise_2/README.md

 ### function `flatten(elements)`
-* This function removes nested array of any depth using recursion.
+* This function removes a nested array of any depth using recursion.
 * It returns the fattened array.

 ---